PI-Victor/gopushbullet/README.md

 * Git clone this repo.
 * In the project folder `go build -o gopush cmd/gopush/main.go`

-NOTE: at this point you might wanna add it to your `GOPATH/bin` by copying it there so that you can execute.
+NOTE: at this point you might wanna add it to your `GOPATH/bin` by copying it there so that you can execute it.
 That is if you have your `GOPATH/bin` added to `PATH`.

 * Create a new Pushbullet API Token by logging into your account and going to `Settings`-> `Create Access Token`
 * Login with your generated token with `gopush login --token <my_generated_access_token>`